Sajid-Mahir/SSI/README.md

 ```

 #### 2. Running the mediator and building
-1. Open the terminal and make sure your current path is in: ```aries-mobile-agent-react-native/app```.
+1. Open the terminal and make sure your current is pointing the the ```app``` directory inside ```legacy```.
 Now Run:
 ```shell
 yarn start
 ```

 This will start the mediator.

-2. If you want to build the mobile agent, open a new terminal and again make sure the terminal path is: ```aries-mobile-agent-react-native/app```.
-Now run:
+2. If you want to build the mobile agent, open a new terminal and again go to the same terminal path and run:

 ```shell
 yarn run android